FISH OIL

 Products providing 100-5,000 mg eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), per day

-Products providing 150-2,000 mg EPA and DHA including at least 150 mg DHA, per day (maximum doses of EPA + DHA in Table 2 below will apply)
+Products for children up to 12 years old and providing 200-2,000 mg EPA and DHA including at least 150 mg DHA, per day

 Dose(s)